Meet our newest team members

 As one of Melbourne’s most trusted and longest-running speech pathology clinics, we are committed to helping you.

-We tackle the tricky tasks that some other speech therapists avoid, such as Tongue Thrust Therapy and Accent Modification.
+We tackle the tricky tasks that some other speech therapists may avoid, such as Tongue Thrust therapy.
 Our principal therapist, Vincent Borg, is one of the few male speech pathologists in Melbourne, which is often helpful for our male clients who find seeing a male specialist less stressful or embarrassing.

 Our team all have their own speech and language special interest areas, so whatever your language concerns may be, there is someone here to help you.
 We have excellent facilities and resources, including modern interactive technology such as iPads and computer programs, to engage our clients and empower them to take charge of their own learning and practise.